duber000/walrus_webapp/README.md

 - This project is managed with **uv**.
 - Dependencies are declared in **pyproject.toml** and locked in **uv.lock**.
 - Use `uv add` to add packages, `uv run` to run commands, and `uv build` to build distributions.
-- The project builds a Python learning path culminating in a mini async web framework with GPU acceleration and API integration.
+- The project builds a Python learning path culminating in a mini async web framework with GPU acceleration, API integration, and plenty of walrus operator usage!